d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 ### Computational Cost and Applications

 One of the key features of a bidirectional RNN is that information from both ends of the sequence is used to estimate the output.
 That is, we use information from both future and past observations to predict the current one (a smoothing scenario).
 In the case of language models this is not quite what we want.
-After all, we do not have the luxury of knowing the symbol at $t+2$ when predicting the next one at $t+1$.
+After all, we do not have the luxury of knowing the next to next symbol when predicting the next one.
 Hence, if we were to use a bidirectional RNN naively we would not get a very good accuracy: during training we have past and future data to estimate the present.
 During test time we only have past data and thus poor accuracy (we will illustrate this in an experiment below).

 To add insult to injury bidirectional RNNs are also exceedingly slow.
 The main reason for this is that they require both a forward and a backward pass and that the backward pass is dependent on the outcomes of the forward pass.
-Hence, the gradients will have a very long dependency chain.
+Hence, gradients will have a very long dependency chain.

-In practice bidirectional layers are only for a narrow set of downsteam applications, such as filling in missing words, annotating tokens (e.g., for named entity recognition), or encoding sequences wholesale as a step in a sequence processing pipeline (e.g., for machine translation).
+In practice bidirectional layers are used very sparingly and only for a narrow set of applications, such as filling in missing words, annotating tokens (e.g., for named entity recognition), or encoding sequences wholesale as a step in a sequence processing pipeline (e.g., for machine translation).
 In short, handle with care!

 ### Training a Bidirectional RNN for the Wrong Application

-If we were to ignoring all advice regarding the fact that bidirectional LSTMs use past and future data and simply applying it to language models, we would get estimates with acceptable perplexity.
+If we were to ignore all advice regarding the fact that bidirectional LSTMs use past and future data and simply apply it to language models, we will get estimates with acceptable perplexity.
 Nonetheless, the ability of the model to predict future symbols is severely compromised as the example below illustrates.
-Despite a reasonable perplexity score, it only generates gibberish even after many iterations.
+Despite reasonable perplexity, it only generates gibberish even after many iterations.
 We include the code below as a cautionary example against using them in the wrong context.

 ```{.python .input}
 import d2l